qig/Frontier-AI-Handbook/README.md

 **[Download the PDF](frontier-ai-handbook-2025-2026.pdf)** | **[Author](https://qig.github.io)**

-Star this if you find it useful.
+You are welcome to star this repo if you find it useful.
 Will keep it updated once a while.

 ---